 Occasionally, specimen processing may warrant additional marker testing for prognosis / diagnosis beyond specimens listed above.

 Renal biopsy evaluation requires an adequate core in formalin or paraffin block along with a piece snap frozen for immunofluorescence and a fragment in glutaraldehyde for electron microscopy.
 Alternatively, paraffin tissue with a CD containing images of immunofluorescence and EM can be provided for consultation.

 Native kidney biopsies

-The following studies are recommended for the routine evaluation of an adequate renal biopsy specimen: light microscopy (LM), Immunoflourescence microscopy (IF), and Electron Microscopy (EM)
+The following studies are recommended for the routine evaluation of an adequate renal biopsy specimen: light microscopy (LM), Immunofluorescence microscopy (IF), and Electron Microscopy (EM)

 Allograft kidney biopsies

-The following studies are recommended for the routine evaluation of an adequate allograft kidney biopsy specimen: light microscopy (LM) and Immunoflourescence microscopy (IF).
-Note: Electron microscopy is not usually required for evaluation of renal insufficiency in the allograft biopsy, but it is recommended if the patient has hematuria and/or proteinuria, or other evidence of glomerular disease.
+The following studies are recommended for the routine evaluation of an adequate allograft kidney biopsy specimen: light microscopy (LM) and Immunofluorescence microscopy (IF).
+Note: Electron microscopy is not usually required for evaluation of renal insufficiency in the allograft biopsy, but it is recommended if the patient has hematuria and / or proteinuria, or other evidence of glomerular disease.